macdonaldr93/bloombug-money/README.md

 ## Docs

-See [bloombug.io/money](https://bloombug.io/money) for more details, API, and other docs.
+See [docs site](https://macdonaldr93.github.io/bloombug-money/#/) for more details, API, and other docs.

 ## Examples